ha-shine/ha-shine.github.io/_posts/2017-09-02-drf-react-part-1.markdown

 ## Django Configuration

 Let's cd into server folder and do some configuration so our djangorestframework works.
 The steps from now on assumes you are in the server directory.
 Before doing anything let's make sure Django recognizes our django-rest-framework.
-In `./server/settings.py` add `rest_framework` into `INSTALL_APPS`.
+In `./server/settings.py` add `rest_framework` into `INSTALLED_APPS`.

 ```python
 INSTALLED_APPS = (